IntelPython/numba-dpex/docs/dppy/memory-management.rst

 Pinned memory
 -------------

-DPPY does not support pinned memory now.
+numba-dppy does not support pinned memory now.

 Queue
 -----